muggy8/improbable/have-and-havenot/dJTdszpJ.md

 judging by the looks of it, they fought each other in much the same way that Melody and the horned boy were.

-Sumo Boxing felt like an appropriate description.
+Sumo Boxing still felt like an appropriate description for what these fights were like.

 Eventually, the last fight ended with one contestant getting pushed off the platform.